Business Bankruptcy Attorneys

 Confirmation of Your Proposed Chapter 11 Bankruptcy Payment Plan

+A Chapter 11 Bankruptcy usually involves an attempt to stay in business while the Bankruptcy court supervises the “reorganization” of a company’s debt obligations.
+As opposed Chapter 7 Bankruptcy, Chapter 11 can allow your employees to keep their jobs as your business can remain open instead of closing.
+Chapter 11 grants you the right to propose a reorganization plan over a period of time.
+Reorganization plans must satisfy some different criteria to be “confirmed” by the Bankruptcy court.
 Confirmation is when the bankruptcy court accepts your proposed payment plan.
 Many repayment plans include some amount of business downsizing in effort to lower operating costs to free up assets and cash flow.
+After a certain amount of time has elapsed, creditors may also submit a reorganization plan.
 For your proposed payment plan to receive confirmation it generally must pass the following tests:

 Your proposed payment plan must be feasible in that you are likely to complete the payments as you have proposed.
 If it is not feasible, your case may be dismissed or converted to a Chapter 7.
 There is no point in setting yourself up to fail.